waynodiablo/Oystercard/boris_bikes/boris_bikes_version_2.md

 end
 ````

 Note that the method is empty.
 Why?
-Because [rspec](http://rspec.info) didn't complain about anything else.
+Because RSpec didn't complain about anything else.
 It failed because there was no method?
 Let's do the minimum required to get over that failure: create the method.
 Now run the test again.
 Will it pass or fail?
 Why?
 Think about this question every time you run a test, don't just run it blindly.

 So it passed.
 However, you may have expected it to fail.
 That would have been a reasonable assumption since there's no implementation of the method.
 However, in Ruby a nil value is treated as false if a boolean value is needed.
 Given that a method returns nil if nothing else is returned, an empty method always returns nil.
 So, by writing an empty method, we satisfy the test's expectation that the bike must not be broken.

+[TODO: policy on commiting with broken feature test?]
 Our code is still extremely basic but we're getting somewhere.
 This is a good time to commit the changes.
 Since our repository is not empty anymore, push it to Github (:pill: [Version Control with Git](https://github.com/makersacademy/course/blob/master/pills/git.md)), and it's also a good time to switch Driver/Navigator Roles!&nbsp;:twisted_rightwards_arrows: